mattyv/ilp_for/README.md

 This covers `int`, `size_t`, pointers, and simple structs.
 Violations are caught at compile time via `static_assert`, so there's no risk of undefined behavior from type misuse.
 The implementation uses placement new and `std::launder` for well-defined object access.

 For types that don't meet these requirements, use `ILP_FOR_T` to specify the return type explicitly.
-Though I would imagine that for most performant loops the average use case for ILP is going to operate wtih integral types.
+Though I would imagine that for most performant loops the average use case for ILP is going to operate with integral types.

 ```cpp
 struct Result { int x, y, z; double value; };  // > 8 bytes